Franguestclain/Franguestclain/README.md

 ## Currently I am :

 - 🏠Living in Chihuahua, Chihuahua, México.
-- 🛠 Working at BuscaMed.
+- 🛠 Working at Lyft.
 - 👨‍🎓 Finishing my engineer degree on the UTCH.

 ## Stuff that I want to learn